JLMC09091214/EMG-Spasticity-Classification-ADS1292R/README.md

 The CICP condition was only evaluated in healthy subjects due to clinical safety considerations for patients with spasticity.

+## Additional Dataset Information

+This repository also includes a compressed file named:

+`datads.rar`

+The file contains example EMG recordings acquired from healthy subjects and patients with spasticity using the ADS1292R and ESP32 acquisition system.

+Due to repository size limitations and research considerations, only a reduced subset of the original database is included.
+However, the provided folder structure and acquisition format allow researchers, students, and developers to continue expanding the dataset with their own EMG recordings and experimental sessions.

+The purpose of sharing this structure is to encourage future research in:

+* Lower limb electromyography
+* Spasticity analysis
+* Biomedical signal processing
+* Machine learning for rehabilitation engineering
+* Human movement analysis
+* Neuroengineering applications

+Researchers interested in this topic may continue collecting additional measurements and contribute toward the development of improved diagnostic and rehabilitation tools for patients with spasticity and other neuromuscular disorders.

+All data included in this repository were anonymized for academic and research purposes.

 ## Code Description
 ### 1. read_EMG.m